mattlianje/testd/README.md

 ## Composition
 You can also compose **TestD**'s

-You can also compose TestD's.
-These operations work on a row-by-row basis, comparing all column values to determine matches.
+These composition functions work on a row-by-row basis, comparing all column values to determine matches.

 ### `.union`
 Combine **TestD** instances: